 Hammer or claw toes are often associated with the hollow foot.
 These are deformities corresponding to a raising of the toes.
-These are therefore often in conflict with the shoe and present redness, irritation or corns.
+Therefore, these are often in conflict with the shoe and present redness, irritation or corns.
 These raised toes have obviously no longer their support functions.
 They are carried over to another area causing overload and hyperpressures characterized by calluses under the forefoot.

 To limit the formation of corns on the hammer toes, it is important to apply regularly on the skin a keratolytic cream.